simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

      all following examples will be using it.

-   * If your change gets feedback with status `request changes`, then you can update your pull request using the following steps:
+   * If your change gets feedback with status `request changes`, then you can update your pull request using the following steps, or read the `Github documentation`_:

      #.
 In the local repository where the changes were made earlier, the pull
         request can be checked out with